++bake

 should produce a tuple of the transformed element and the (potentially

-, and the second element is the final value of b
+transformed elements of a, and the second element is the final value of b.

 Accepts